PlayForm/Pipe/README.md

 ## Getting started

-The `files-pipe` will now provide you with a `pipe` method which you can use to execute the callback on each file from the pipe.
+FilesPipe will now provide you with a `Pipe` method, which you can use to execute the callback on each file from the pipe.

 **`Index.ts`**